 BLESS US, LORD GOD and these thy gifts which we are about to receive from thy bounty, through Jesus Christ Our Lord.
 AMEN

-WE GIVE thee thanks Almighty God for these and all they gifts which we have received of thy bounty, who livest and reignest, and art God for ever and ever.
+We Give thee thanks Almighty God for these and all thy gifts which we have received of thy bounty, who livest and reignest, and art God for ever and ever.
 AMEN

 Carol Services